Toucaan/toucaan.docs/docs/web-design/watch.md

 ### 1. Extreme Minimalism

 The first thing to internalize about an Apple Watch is that it is the _tiniest_ screen on Earth with a decent web browser (webkit).
 And yet, despite its small size, the resolution it comes in is similar to that of a smartphone.
-A petite Apple Watch for women, for example, is only 40mm in size, but it resolves to 324px x 394px.
-That's on the lower-end of the width for a smartphone in absolute pixels.
+A petite Apple Watch, for example, is only 40mm in size, but it resolves to 324px x 394px.
+That's on the lower-end of width that a smartphone has in absolute pixels.

 ![Watch Dimensions](./img/viewport-dimensions-apple-watch.jpeg "The real estate on an Apple Watch in portrait orientation.")